conan-io/conan-package-tools/README.md

 ---
-**IMPORTANT!** Both the constructor parameters and the corresponding environment variables of the previous list ONLY has effect when using `builder.add_common_builds()`.
+**IMPORTANT!** Both the constructor parameters and the corresponding environment variables of the previous list ONLY have effect when using `builder.add_common_builds()`.

 ---